dstackai/dstack/README.md

 Upon running a workflow remotely, `dstack` automatically creates resources in the configured cloud account and destroys them once the workflow is complete.

-### Providers
+## Providers

-`dstack` supports multiple [providers](https://docs.dstack.ai/usage/providers) that enable you to set up environment, run scripts, launch interactive dev environments and apps, and perform many other tasks.
+`dstack` supports multiple [providers](https://docs.dstack.ai/usage/providers) to set up environments, run scripts, and launch interactive development environments and applications.

+## Artifacts

+`dstack` allows you to save output artifacts and conveniently reuse them across workflows.

 ## More information